-The pour point of the produced biolubricant was found to be -31°C±0.10 (Table 3.2).
-In similar reviews, pour point of palm oil TMP ester was found to be 5°C [32], that of palm kernel TMP ester was found to be -15°C [33], while that of WCO was found to be -2°C [6].
-The large differences in the pour points of those reviewed compared to that of the produced biolubricant could be as a result of none formulation of additives (pour point depressants) incorporated in the production of the biolubricant which were absent in those reviewed.
-This shows that formulation of pour point depressants (PPDs) in vegetable oils could boost their usefulness for various applications at very low temperatures.
+The pour point of the produced biolubricant was found to be -31±0.10°C (Table 2).
+In similar reviews, the pour point of palm oil TMP ester was found to be 5°C [32], that of palm kernel TMP ester was found to be -15°C [33], while that of WCO was found to be -2°C [6].
+The large differences in the pour points of those lubricants reviewed compared to that of the produced biolubricant could be as a result of nonincorporation additives (pour of depressants) in those reviewed.
+This shows that incorporation of pour point depressants (PPDs) in vegetable oils could boost their usefulness for various applications at very low temperatures.

-The acid value of the produced biolubricant was found to be 21.04±1.21 mg KOH g-1 (Table 3.2).
-The acid value is higher compared to acid value (0.05 mg KOH g-1) of palm kernel TMP ester reported by Robiah et al. [33], acid value (1.56 mg KOH g-1) of WCO lube oil reported by Weimin and Xiaobo [6].
-Though the acid value of the produced biolubricant is within standard range (0.20 - 50.00 mg KOH g-1) for engine oils [34,35], calculated amounts of anticorrosion and anti-oxidants are required as additives in order to enhance the usefulness of the produced biolubricant for any particular application.
+The acid value of the produced biolubricant was found to be 21.04±1.21 mg KOH g-1 (Table 2).
+The acid value is higher than that of palm kernel TMP ester (0.05 mg KOH g-1) reported by Robiah et al. [33], acid value (1.56 mg KOH g-1) of WCO lube oil reported by Weimin and Xiaobo [6].
+Though the acid value of the produced biolubricant is within standard range (0.20 - 50.00 mg KOH g-1) for engine oils [34,35], calculated amounts of anti-corrosion and anti-oxidants are required as additives in order to enhance the usefulness of the produced biolubricant for any particular application.
 These additives will inhibit the negative effects of corrosion and oxidation.

-The iodine value of the produced biolubricant was found to be 1.28±1.40 mg I g-1 (Table 3.2) and it is higher compared to that of palm kernel TMP ester (89.60 mg I g-1) as reported by Robiah et al. [33].
-This shows that the produced biolubricant has more methylene interrupted double bonds [15] and it is more susceptible to oxidation reactions [36] than palm kernel TMP ester.
+The iodine value of the produced biolubricant was found to be $1.28\pm1.40$ mg $I_2$ g-1 (Table 2), higher compared to that of palm kernel TMP ester (89.60 mg $I_2$ $g^{-1}$ ) as reported by Robiah et al. [33].
+This shows that the produced biolubricant has more methylene-interrupted double bonds [15] and it is more susceptible to oxidation reactions [36] than palm kernel TMP ester.